Table of Contents

 This year-round appeal can reduce dependence on a single high-season narrative, but occupancy still depends on unit quality, pricing, management, building rules and market demand.

-Scenario to model: A foreign buyer may want to use the apartment during part of the year and rent it during selected months.
-Before recommending that path, I would compare personal-use calendar, expected rates, management costs, taxes, condominium rules and reserve for low-demand months.
+Personal use plus rental: Compare the personal-use calendar, expected rates, management costs, taxes, condominium rules and reserve for low-demand months.